An Analytic and Numerical Analysis of Weighted Singular Cauchy Integrals with Exponential Weights on $\mathbb R$

 The bound for $x \le a_{-n/2}$ follows by an analog argument.

 It remains to show the required inequality for $a_{-n/2}\le x \le a_{n/2}$.
 We split up this case into a number of sub-cases.
-First, if $x = x_{jn}$ for some $j$, then we obtain from (\ref{p'w}) and Lemma \ref{Lemma 2.4} that
+First, if $x = x_{jn}$ for some $j$, then we obtain from Lemma \ref{Lemma 2.3}(g) and Lemma \ref{Lemma 2.4} that

 In the remaining case, $x$ does not coincide with any of the zeros of the orthogonal polynomial $p_n$.
-We only treat the case $x \ge 0$ explicitly; the case $x<0$ can be handled in an analog fashion.
+We only treat the case $x \ge 0$ explicitly; the case $x<0$ can be handled in a similar fashion.
 In this situation, we have that $x \in (x_{\ell n}, x_{\ell-1, n})$ for some $\ell \in \{2,3,\ldots,n\}$, and therefore we may invoke the representation from Lemma \ref{lem:51}(c).
 This yields

 Here we first look at the two terms inside the summation operator.
-From Lemma \ref{Lemma 2.3} (i), Lemma \ref{Lemma 2.4} and (\ref{xaax}) we have for $x \in (x_{j+1, n}, x_{j, n})$,
+From Lemma \ref{Lemma 2.3} (i), Lemma \ref{Lemma 2.4} and Lemma \ref{Lemma 2.3}(j) we have for $x \in (x_{j+1, n}, x_{j, n})$,

 Moreover, the remaining term can be bounded as follows.
 We define

 and write

 where